Azeko2xo/woodem/doc/sphinx/user.rst

 .. _img-yade-multi-gnuplot-merged:
 .. figure:: fig/yade-multi-gnuplot-merged.*

 	Merged figure from all jobs in the batch.
-Note that labels are prepended by job description to make lines distinguishable.
+Note that labels are prepended by job title to make lines distinguishable.

 HTTP overview
 --------------